sngsfydy/Enfold_Creative_Studio/README.md

 # Enfold_Creative_Studio
-This project is simulated from "https://kriesi.at/themes/enfold-creative-studio/" by Niusha Sangsefidi.
+This front-end project is simulated from "https://kriesi.at/themes/enfold-creative-studio/" by Niusha Sangsefidi.